BrianRxm Coins in Movies 400/439

 12. Train wreck

-This is a real train wreck with real engines, not miniatures.
+This scene was shot with a real train wreck with real engines.

 13. Labiche and Christine